Don't Be: Development

-According to the Evangelion official filmbooks, Asuka is unable to pilot the Eva-02 as she once did due to her first menstrual cycle in the episode.
+In the same scenes, Asuka waits for the Angel Arael with her Eva-02 in the rain.
+Writer Virginie Nebbia has stated that Asuka is then surrounded by a divine light without drops in the same sequence, which could be inspired by the directorial style of Akio Jissōji, who directed the tokusatsu series Ultraman.
+Furthermore, according to the Neon Genesis Evangelion official filmbooks, Asuka is unable to pilot the Eva-02 as she once did due to her first menstrual cycle in the episode.
 Anno initially planned to include more scenes about Asuka's first experience with menstruation.
 However, not feeling, as a man, capable of exploring such a feminine subject, he condensed everything into a single scene.
 In the Eva-02 ejection scene, a spark caused by rubbing against the rails used to launch the mecha is visible.
-In response to possible criticism from viewers that the Eva's Linear Rail System should not cause such vibrations, taff attempted to give realism to the sequence.
+In response to possible criticism from viewers that the Eva's Linear Rail System should not cause such vibrations, the Evangelion staff attempted to give realism to the sequence.
 On the other hand, the animators unrealistically depicted Eva-00 launching the Spear of Longinus into orbit, prioritizing the spectacle of the scene.

+Hideaki Anno and storyboard artist Kazuya Tsurumaki described Evangelion production as a live performance without a clear direction; therefore, according to Tsurumaki, when working on "Don't Be" the staff did not know what would happen two episodes later.
+Due to production issues, and particularly time constraints due to the tight schedule approaching, "Don't Be" and other episodes of the second half of the series suffered a drastic decline in animation quality, generating discussion within the staff itself.
 After the episode aired, Gainax released several new scenes that added to the plot and redrew some existing scenes to improve the animation quality.
-Unreleased sequences were also included in the film Neon Genesis Evangelion: Death & Rebirth (1997).
+Unreleased sequences were shown in the film Neon Genesis Evangelion: Death & Rebirth (1997) for the first time.
 These new animations were later included on the home edition of the series, starting with the first LaserDisc release in 1998.
-The studio distributed two versions of "Don't Be" and the other retouched episodes: one from the first airing, called the on-air version, and the extended version, called the director's cut or home video version.
-In the extended version of "Don't Be", the staff added an opening scene of Kaji and Asuka arguing on an aircraft carrier before meeting Misato and the others in "Asuka Strikes!", the sequences in which Asuka sees Shinji and Rei on a station platform, the one in which Asuka screams in the bathroom, the one in which Eva-00 extracts the Spear from Angel Lilith and grows legs, and greatly extended Asuka's inner monologue during Arael's mental attack.
-Tsurumaki handled the storyboards for the director's cut version, acting as animation director with Takeshi Honda and Yoshiyuki Sadamoto.
+The studio distributed two versions of "Don't Be" and the other retouched episodes: one from the first airing, called the on-air version, and the extended version, called the video format version or home video version.
+In the extended version of "Don't Be", the staff added an opening scene of Kaji and Asuka arguing on an aircraft carrier before meeting Misato and the others in "Asuka Strikes!", the sequences in which Asuka sees Shinji and Rei on a station platform, the one in which Asuka screams in the bathroom, the one in which Eva-00 extracts the Spear from Angel Lilith and grows legs, and greatly extended Asuka's inner monologue during Arael's mental attack, including the loop sequence of Asuka repeating her lines with different voice actors.
+Tsurumaki drew the storyboards for the video format version, working as animation director with Takeshi Honda and Yoshiyuki Sadamoto.